hughesd22/the-odin-project-notes/README.md

 #### Naming Variables
 Ruby aims to be natural to read and easy to write.
 Variable names should mirror this.
 A variable name should, as best as it can, describe the value held by the variable.

-Names should be lowercase and use snake_case.
+Names should be lowercase and use snake_case when they contain multiple words.

 ```ruby
 # NO